Other / mixed grade configuration · Shreveport, LA

 How many students attend University Elementary School?

 University Elementary School has 837 students enrolled.
-It is a other school in Shreveport, LA.
+It is a public school in Shreveport, LA.

 What is the student-teacher ratio at University Elementary School?